List of Bob the Builder episodes

 Bob the Builder is a British animated children's television series created by Keith Chapman for HIT Entertainment.
 The series first aired on in the UK on CBBC before moving to CBeebies for all subsequent series from the fifth series onwards.
-In the US, the series was picked up by Nick Jr. in April 2000 and it first aired there on before moving to PBS Kids for all subsequent series from the seventh series onwards.
+In the US, the series was picked up by Nick Jr. in April 2000 and it first aired there on before being picked up by PBS Kids in 2004, with all subsequent series airing therefrom the seventh series onwards.

 The series finale aired on as a mini series titled The Big Dino Dig, which was released on 14 June 2011 and ended the original series after 18 series.